natalieagus/50002/docs/Software/n_virtualmemory.md

 With context numbering, we do not have to **flush** (reset) the TLB whenever the CPU changes context, that is when switching the execution of one process with another.
 It only needs to **update** the page table pointer so that it points to the start of the page table section for this new context.

-If you're interested to know more about how the page table pointer is updated in practice using the context number, refer to this section in [appendix](page-table-pointer).
+If you're interested to know more about how the page table pointer is updated in practice using the context number, refer to this section in [Appendix](#page-table-pointer).

 ## [Using Cache with Virtual Memory](https://www.youtube.com/watch?v=19wS4GC6mbQ&t=3696s)